Procurement software

 2022.
 Supplier management startup Stimulus closes $2.5M seed round

-SaaS startup Stimulus announced today the closing of an oversubscribed $2.5 million seed round.
-Tiffanie Stanard launched the company in 2017 with a focus on the supply chain, creating a product that provided establishments with the tools and data to choose, compare and form relationships with product suppliers and vendors.
-The result is a product that helps businesses cut costs by avoiding mismatched suppliers while introducing diverse vendors to companies that might have overlooked them.
-Stimulus allows to discover suppliers using multiple search criteria including industry, company size, location, product, and certification, evaluate current or prospective suppliers who meet the required criteria for your organization, manage your supplier relationships, including project status, budget, and supplier status - all in one platform.
+SaaS startup Stimulus has announced the successful completion of an oversubscribed $2.5 million seed funding round.
+Founded by Tiffanie Stanard in 2017, the company initially focused on revolutionizing the supply chain industry.
+Stimulus developed a product that equips establishments with the necessary tools and data to select, compare, and establish partnerships with product suppliers and vendors.
+The outcome is a comprehensive solution that helps businesses reduce costs by avoiding incompatible suppliers while also introducing diverse vendors to companies that may have overlooked them in the past.
+With Stimulus, users can discover suppliers using various search criteria, such as industry, company size, location, product, and certification.
+The platform enables the evaluation of current or potential suppliers who meet the specific criteria required by your organization.
+Additionally, Stimulus provides a centralized platform to manage supplier relationships, including project status, budget, and supplier status, streamlining the entire process in one place.

 2022.
 Focal Point focuses on modernizing procurement with $3M